Vendicated/Vencord/README.md

 - ScreenRecorder by AutumnVN
 - SearchFix by Jaxx
 - SekaiStickers by MaiKokain
-- ServerProfilesToolbox by D3SOX
 - ServerSearch by camila314
 - Shakespearean by vmohammad (Dev build only)
 - ShowBadgesInChat by Inbestigator and KrystalSkull
-- SilentTypingEnhanced by Ven, Rini, D3SOX
 - Slap by Korbo
 - SoundBoardLogger by Moxxie, fres, echo (maintained by thororen)
 - SteamStatusSync by niko